 Maria Esperanza (1928-2004)

 When Esperanza was just five years old, she saw the deceased Saint Thérèse of Lisieux rise up from the Orinoco River and throw her a fresh rose.
 Esperanza caught the rose but her hand bled.
-The event seemed to forecast Esperanza’s later stigmata which would be suffered once a year on Good Friday.
+The event seemed to foreshadow Maria Esperanza’s stigmata which she would later suffer once a year on Good Friday.

 The Virgin Mary had previously told her she would one day buy a property on which Mary would appear to many.
 After Maria was married, she and her husband purchased a farm called Betania, which turned out to be the Promised Land.